Jint-lzxy/sockify/DESIGN.md

 ### `Address`

 The `Address` class encapsulates a protocol-agnostic network address.
 It serves as a common base for address families such as IPv4, IPv6 and Unix domain sockets.
 Concrete derived classes implement address-specific behavior while exposing a unified interface for networking operations.
 Internally, all address data is stored using `sockaddr_storage`, aliased as its `value_type`.
-This class is designed to be extended and not instantiated directly.
+All constructors are protected.
+This class is abstract and not intended to be instantiated directly.

 #### Member Types